What is Pesticide Drift?

 What should I do if pesticide drift has impacted me or my family?

 - REPORT IT IMMEDIATELY!!!
 We know it's tough to deal with government bureaucracy sometimes, but reporting it will help us all by keeping track of the number of drift incidents in the state.
 Hopefully, it will also help you find a resolution to the problem you're facing.
 Remember Toxic Taters is here to help.
-In Minnesota, reports should be made to the Minnesota Department of Agriculture at http://www.mda.state.mn.us/chemicals/pesticides/complaints.aspx.
+In Minnesota, reports should first be reported to the MN Poison Control System anytime by calling 1(800)222-1222 or online at http://www.mnpoison.org/.
+You can fill out a complaint online through the Minnesota Department of Agriculture (MDA) at https://www.mda.state.mn.us/pesticide-fertilizer-misuse-complaint-form#no-back or call the Minnesota Department of Agriculture; Reports can be made by telephone at 651-201- 6333 (8AM-4PM).
+After hours, contact the Minnesota Duty Officer at 1-800-422-0798.
 On the White Earth Indian Reservation call the Pesticide Coordinator at 218-935-2488 ext.
 2115.

 - Call a doctor immediately and report exposure.
 Ask to have your report put in your medical file.
 Ask what symptoms you should watch for and what medical remedies are available.